-Engineers at NASA's Dryden Flight Research Center have developed a software system capable of displaying the location and intensity of shock waves caused by supersonic aircraft.
+Engineers at NASA's Armstrong Flight Research Center have developed a software system capable of displaying the location and intensity of shock waves caused by supersonic aircraft.
 This technology can be integrated into cockpits or flight control rooms to help pilots place any loud booms in a specific location, minimizing their impact in populated areas.
 The system processes vehicle and flight parameters as well as data regarding current atmospheric conditions.
 The display provides real-time information regarding sonic boom location and intensity, enabling pilots to make the necessary flight adjustments to control the timing and location of sonic booms.
 This technology can be used on current-generation supersonic aircraft, which generate loud sonic booms, as well as future-generation low-boom aircraft, anticipated to be quiet enough to allow use over populated areas.

 Supersonic aircraft generate shock waves that move outward in all directions and extend to the ground.
 As a cone of pressurized air spreads across the landscape along the flight path, it creates a continuous sonic boom.
 Several factors can influence sonic booms: weight, size, and shape of the aircraft; its altitude and flight path; and weather and atmospheric conditions.
 This technology allows pilots to control the impact of sonic booms.

-Dryden’s interactive sonic boom display leverages existing tools developed and enhanced by the U.S. Air Force and NASA to predict sonic boom parameters.
+Armstrong's interactive sonic boom display leverages existing tools developed and enhanced by the U.S. Air Force and NASA to predict sonic boom parameters.
 The prediction data is integrated with a real-time, local-area moving-map display that is capable of displaying the aircraft's current sonic boom footprint at all times.
 The pilot can choose from a menu of pre-programmed maneuvers-such as accelerations, turns, or pushovers-and the predicted sonic boom footprint for that maneuver appears on the map.
 This allows the pilot to select or modify parameters to either avoid generating a sonic boom or to place the sonic boom in a specific location.
 The system also provides pilots with guidance on how to execute the chosen maneuver.

-Dryden is a world leader in identifying and maturing technologies that could eventually enable unrestricted supersonic flight over land by military and business aircraft.
+Armstrong is a world leader in identifying and maturing technologies that could eventually enable unrestricted supersonic flight over land by military and business aircraft.
 Aerospace companies have the technology capability to build faster aircraft for overland travel.
 However, the industry has not yet developed a system to support flight planning and management of sonic booms.
-Dryden’s interactive display provides real-time information regarding sonic boom location and intensity, allowing pilots to mitigate and strategically direct shock waves.
+Armstrong's interactive display provides real-time information regarding sonic boom location and intensity, allowing pilots to mitigate and strategically direct shock waves.
 This cutting-edge technology enables faster commercial flight, including supersonic flight, without disturbing population centers on the ground.
 The sonic boom display can also improve safety by providing military pilots with real-time data to ensure that sonic booms remain controlled and undetected on sensitive missions.

-Dryden is seeking patent protection for this technology.
+Armstrong is seeking patent protection for this technology.